 Water Availability Modeling and Planning

-Water resource managers and policy makers have fewer and fewer options for providing sufficient surface and ground water to meet increasing future demands.
+Water resource managers and policy makers have fewer and fewer options for new sources of surface and groundwater to meet increasing future water supply demands.
 Water availability planning requires a deep understanding of water resources, water rights, water conservation and public policy solutions to navigate often contentious negotiations to assure future water supplies.
-Aqua Strategies, while a small business, has top-level expertise and experience support the baseline analysis and future projections for water availability studies.
-Key to this effort is our use of specialized and sophisticated water availability models including RiverWare and WRAP/WAM, and downscaled global climate models to private insights into future climatic conditions.
-Aqua Strategies water availability projects include studies on: Oklahoma’s Red River Basin; Kiamichi Basin; City of Dripping Springs.
+Aqua Strategies, although a small business, has top-level expertise and experience to support the baseline analysis and future projections for water availability studies.
+Key to this effort is our use of specialized and sophisticated water availability models including RiverWare and WRAP/WAM, and downscaled global climate models to provide insights into future climatic conditions.
+Aqua Strategies’ water availability projects include studies such as Oklahoma’s Red River Basin, Kiamichi Basin, and the City of Dripping Springs.
 We have also modeled water availability for all 23 river basins in Texas and developed multiple stand-alone reservoir yield analyses under decreasing capacity scenarios.

 Client: Texas Commission on Environmental Quality